 Caleta Tortel is a picturesque lumber town in Capitán Prat Province, Chile's eighth-largest and fourth-least-populated province.
 With no conventional streets, the town features an intricate walkway system made of cypress wood, which has become part of the town's culture and a local tourist attraction.

 La Paz is the administrative capital and seat of the government of Bolivia.
 The city is set in a canyon created by the Choqueyapu River, a bowl-like depression surrounded by the mountains of the Altiplano.
 Lying about 4,000 m above sea level, La Paz is the world’s highest national capital.

 Montevideo is the principal city, the most important port, and the capital of Uruguay.
-As the commercial, financial, and political center of Uruguay, the city is considered to have the highest quality of life in Latin America.
+Located on the Río de la Plata, it is the commercial, financial, and political center of Uruguay and is considered to have the highest quality of life in Latin America.